playasophy/wonderdome/doc/developing.md

 - `stop!` halts the system
 - `go!` is the same as `init!` followed by `start!`
 - `reload!` stops the running system, reloads changed code, and calls `go!`

+### Button Controls

+Many visualization modes will want to respond to button-press events, so during local development if you don't have a USB SNES gamepad you can press keys directly in the Processing display.
+The arrow keys will send X and Y-axis events to simulate the d-pad, and the A, B, X, Y, L, and R letters send the corresponding button press events.
+The enter (return) and spacebar send start and select buttons, respectively.

+Due to the nature of keyboard auto-repeats, the buttons won't function exactly the same way as the gamepad.
+In particular, the non-axis buttons may occasionally send repeated presses, and you won't see any `:button/release` events.
+Additionally, the axis buttons will have an initial ~500 ms lag before the keyboard's repeat kicks in.